opendocsg/slw-judgments-backfill/2001_SGCA_62/report.md

  Although it is now accepted that not all species of equitable fraud stand outside the concept of fraud ... those species of equitable fraud which are regarded as falling within the concept of fraud ... are those ... in which there has been an element of dishonesty or moral turpitude on the part of the registered proprietor or his agent.

  19 Secondly, cases such as Frazer v Walker [1967] 1 AC 569 and Bahr v Nicolay (No 2) [1988] 62 ALJR 268 established that the indefeasibility of title conferred by s 38 does not prevent claims in personam being made against the registered proprietor by reason of his own conduct.
-Such an exception was accepted by the recent local decision in United Overseas Finance Ltd v Victor Sakayamary & Ors [1997] 3 SLR 211 as being consistent with the scheme of registration under the Act.
+Such an exception was accepted by the recent local decision in United Overseas Finance Ltd v Victor Sakayamary & Ors <span class="citation">[1997] 3 SLR 211</span> as being consistent with the scheme of registration under the Act.

 Her decision on appeal was reversed in part; however, the above passage of her judgment remained unaffected.